kyh/covid-19/README.md

 ## Deployment

-The site will autodeplay with Netlify whenever merged to master
+The site will autodeploy with Cloudflare Pages whenever merged to `main`